Toward exponentially-convergent simulations of extreme-mass-ratio inspirals: A time-domain solver for the scalar Teukolsky equation with singular source terms: An alternative first-order reduction

+Hyperbolic initial-boundary problems (IBVPs) are typically called well-posed if a (weighted) $L_2$ norm of $U$, for example the energy ${\cal E}(\tau)$ define in Eq.~\eqref{eq:energy_E}, can be appropriately bounded by the initial data and boundary conditions~\cite{sarbach2012continuum,majda1975initial,gustafsson1995time}.
+The IBVP is called {\em strongly} well-posed if one can also control the norm of the solution (and its regularity) in a neighborhood of the boundary; see Eq.~(179) of Ref.~\cite{sarbach2012continuum}.

+Following the notation of Ref.~\cite{sarbach2012continuum}, and noting that our system has one spatial dimension, the right boundary matrix is given by $P = A(\rho = s)$.
+Notice that some of the eigenvalues of the boundary matrix are zero.
+Hence, the boundary matrix is singular and, as a result, we {\em cannot} immediately conclude strong well-posedness even for symmetric hyperbolic systems~\cite{sarbach2012continuum}.

-Numerically, we have been unable to achieve good results with this system.
+Numerically, we have been unable to achieve good results with the system arising from reduction variables~\eqref{eq:bad_reduction_vars}.
 For example, in the very simple case of $M=0$ (ie flatspace) the numerical solution to this system stops converging after about 4 to 5 digits of accuracy.
-This is shown most clearly in Fig.~\ref{fig:convergence_at_scri}: compare ``System 2'' (the problematic one using reduction variables~\eqref{eq:bad_reduction_vars}) and ``System 1'' (the first-order system that arise from the reduction variables~\eqref{eq:first_order_aux_vars_good}).
+This is shown most clearly in Fig.~\ref{fig:convergence_at_scri}: compare ``System 2'' (the problematic one using reduction variables~\eqref{eq:bad_reduction_vars}) and ``System 1'' (the first-order system that arises from the reduction variables~\eqref{eq:first_order_aux_vars_good}).
+A singular boundary matrix could explain these empirical observations and further analysis following Refs.~\cite{ohkubo1981regularity,rauch1985symmetric,secchi1995linear} could be considered in future work.
+However, as mentioned above and repeated here, we caution the reader that because we do not understand the observed problematic behavior, we cannot rule out more pedestrian explanations like a code bug despite carefully checking our code.